tpjg/goriakpbc/README.md

 Package riak is a riak-client, inspired by the Ruby riak-client gem and the riakpbc go package from mrb (github.com/mrb/riakpbc).
 It implements a connection to Riak using Protocol Buffers.

-A simple program using goriakpcb:
+A simple program using goriakpbc:

 ```go
 package main